DISCLOSURE-By clicking on any ads, we may earn a small commission as an affiliate advertiser, at no extra cost to you,

-This poor woman, who’s name we’re not releasing because we feel this was no different than any other rape, must of been terrified especially knowing it was her “psycho” ex, wanna be cop, with a gun.
+This poor woman, whose name we’re not releasing because we feel this was no different than any other rape, must have been terrified especially knowing it was her “psycho” ex, wannabe cop, with a gun.

 It doesn’t matter if he actually had a firearm or not, he made them believe he did.
 Showing up in a police car, who wouldn’t.

-Where is Women in Distress?
+Where are Women in Distress?
 Guess when the perpetrator is law enforcement, or family of, they’re not to be bothered.